 root as the username.

 At the subsequent password prompt, enter the root password you were sent via email.
-Most distributions will prompt you to enter the password twice, but some (like Fedora 27) will not.
+Most distributions prompt you to enter the password twice, but some (like Fedora 27) do not.

 The web console supports pasting text with

 Command+v on macOS, so you don’t have to retype the password from the email.